mabeg10/Challenge-Backend-Developer/README.md

 # Challenge-Backend-Developer
 This repository contains the answers to the challenge by María Belén Guzmán.

-1. You're building a high-throughput API for a cryptocurrency trading platform.
+**1. You're building a high-throughput API for a cryptocurrency trading platform.
 For this platform, time is extremely important because microseconds count when processing high-volume trade orders.
 For communicating with the API, you want to choose the verb that is fastest for read-only operations.
 What verb should you choose for retrieving trade orders with the API server?
 SELECT ONLY ONE

-My answer: 1) GET
+My answer: 1) GET**

 Example: